nguyenkhois/command-handling/README.md

 ## 1. Introduction
 ![How it works](./assets/howitworks.png)

-This is a lightweight library that is using for Node.js CLI app.
+This is a lightweight library that is using for Node.js CLI applications.
 This library is also using for the project [code-template-generator](https://www.npmjs.com/package/code-template-generator).

 You should be using `command-handling` for a small CLI application that has not many complex features.
 You can view [Commander.js](https://github.com/tj/commander.js) if you are thinking about a great Node.js CLI application.